 Note that these are only examples of the drug crime charges that allow for a drug diversion program.
 Generally, individuals can get into the drug diversion program if they possess illicit substances for personal use.

 We know that there are many different kinds of illicit substances in California.
-Individuals can join a drug diversion program if they are accused of possession of many of these drugs.
+Individuals can join a drug diversion program if they get accused of possessing many of these drugs.
 This includes drugs like:

 Further Restrictions on the Drug Diversion Program in California